Paper, Printing and The Environment

 Located 150KM east of Melbourne in the heart of Gippsland, Australian Paper's Maryvale Mill is the largest pulp and paper-making complex in Australia with a capacity of approximately 600,000 tons/per year.
 Australian Paper also operate a paper manufacturing facility in Preston, Victoria.

-Recycled Paper Upgrade: In April 2015.
-Australian Paper completed a $90 million upgrade to it's paper facility at Maryvale Mill enable it to de-ink and recycle office paper.
+We welcome Maryvale Mill's Recycled Paper Upgrade: In April 2015, Australian Paper completed a $90 million upgrade to it's paper facility at Maryvale Mill enable it to de-ink and recycle office paper.
 In 2015 it started producing recycled copy paper and will soon extend into envelope and printing papers.
 According to Peter Williams, Chief Operating Officer of Australian Paper, “This plant will take up to 80,000 tonnes of wastepaper out of Australia’s landfill each year which is enough to fill a tennis court to more than twice the height of the Eureka Tower.
 We are committed to meeting the growing demand for premium, local recycled paper."

 The paper recycling facility has formed a partnership with Planet Ark to promote the use of recycled paper.
 "The amount of recycled office and printing paper used in Australia is currently quite low so there is a great opportunity for Australians to use more recycled paper,” says Paul Klymenko, CEO of Planet Ark.
 The new Planet Ark brand white office paper is made from 100% recycled and FSC certified 100% recycled Australian post consumer waste.
 It's certified carbon neutral through the Australian Government's National Carbon Offset Scheme (NCOS.)